 Regular maintenance for your toilet is the best way to prevent future leaks.
 This can be done by frequently checking for any damage and cleaning the components of your toilet.

-If you have a leaking toilet, Fast Fix Drainage and Plumbing offer leak detection services in the South West.
+If you have a leaking toilet, Fast Fix Drainage and Plumbing offer leak detection services in the South West, and can help with drainage issues for your business.

 Replacing a Toilet

 Thankfully, a toilet doesn’t need to be replaced very often, as they usually last around 10-15 years.
 Replacing a toilet isn’t an easy, straightforward task.
-It requires expertise, knowledge and experience.
+Toilet installation of a new toilet can be complex and is best left to professionals.
+Professional installation ensures the best repair, proper setup, and long-term performance.
 That’s why you are better off calling an expert plumber.

 Toilets are complex and like when trying anything for the first time, mistakes and failures are likely to happen.
 You risk damaging the toilet and increasing the risk of errors such as leaks or improper placement of the toilet flange.